gaebar/mentorlink/README.md

 The camp focused on web development and STEAM education (Science, Technology, Engineering, Arts, and Mathematics) for girls and non-binary teens aged 13 to 18.

 MentorLink builds on that experience to explore how structured mentorship tools can support learning, capacity planning, and equity in tech education programs.

-## Status

-MentorLink is currently under development.
-The backend structure is in place and the core features are being implemented.
-A frontend React interface is planned for future integration.

 ## Author